USS Lexington (1861): Red River

-Upon reaching Grand Encore the fleet faced a dangerous situation.
+Upon reaching Grand Ecore the fleet faced a dangerous situation.
 The Red River, normally high until late June, had fallen so much that the gunboats could not pass over the rapids and it seemed that the better part of the Mississippi Squadron was doomed to destruction as the Union Army made plans for evacuation.
 However, Lieutenant Colonel Joseph Bailey USA, proposed a plan for building a series of dams across the rocks of the falls and raising the water.
 A center opening would let the ships ride out on the crest of the water.
 On 9 May 1864, the dam had nearly reached completion but the pressure of the water became so great that it swept away two stone barges which swung in below the dam on one side.
 Seeing this accident, Admiral Porter mounted a horse and rode up to where upper vessels were anchored and ordered Lexington to get underway.

 Lieutenant Bache succeeded in getting Lexington over the upper falls, then steered her directly for the opening in the dam where the furiously raging waters seemed to promise only her destruction.
 She entered the gap in the dam with a full head of steam and pitched down the powerful torrent with several heavy rolls, hung for a moment on the rocks below, then reached the calm, deep water to the ringing cheers of some 30,000 voices.
 She was soon followed by the remainder of the vessels and the Union's valuable fleet was saved.

 On 15 June 1864, Lexington seized the Confederate steamers Mattie, M. Walt and R. E. Hill, at Beulah Landing, Mississippi, with cotton on board.
 She repulsed an attack on White River Station, Arkansas, on 22 June 1864.
 For the rest of the war she continued patrol and convoy duty.

 She arrived at Mound City, Illinois on 5 June 1865 and decommissioned there on 2 July 1865.
 Lexington was sold to Thomas Scott and Woodburn on 17 August 1865.